-The goals and objectives for the shoreline protection projects are to provide more sand into the littoral system, create a stable beach and dune profile that will buffer the effects of storm surge and wave action, provide wildlife habitat, allow for recreational use, and protect upland infrastructure.
-The Project will minimize future adverse storm-induced effects by nourishing the beach to replace the sand that has been lost due to erosion, and also ameliorate the current erosion rate.
-The Town of Palm Beach has stated a desired maintenance interval (renourishment) of four years and the County has stated a desired maintenance interval of three years.
+The goals and objectives for the shoreline protection projects are to provide more sand into the littoral system and create a higher profile beach and dune that will buffer the effects of storm surge and wave action, and protect upland infrastructure.
+The Project will minimize future adverse storm-induced effects by nourishing the beach to replace the sand that has been lost due to erosion, and also ameliorate the current erosion rate to an extent that nourishment intervals would likely occur approximately every three years.